All Episodes

 We had the most massive credit expansion in the nation's history leading to this credit bubble.

-We had we had the Federal Reserve loaning money to member banks to get the mortgage thing going, which was a malinvestment at rates that were negative.
+We had the Federal Reserve loaning money to member banks to get the mortgage thing going, which was a malinvestment, at rates that were negative.

 You're telling me that's too tight a monetary policy?

-But at the same time, they were using as a target uh a three to five percent uh growth in the economy in the uh money supply as a whole.
+But at the same time, they were using as a target a 3 to 5 percent growth in the economy in the money supply as a whole.

-And by limiting the growth of the money supply, what they've effectively done is limit the growth of the money.
+And by limiting the growth of the money supply, what they've effectively done is limit the growth of the product.

-You keep saying they limited the growth of the money supply, limited the growth.
+No, You keep saying they limited the growth of the money supply.

 We could double the money supply.